Black Lives Matter (BLM). Black and Brown Transgender Workers are most vulnerable.

 So – Why?
 Why do I do this?

 Yes!
 Absolutely I want to change the world.
 My world.
 Maybe your world.
-Originally – back in 2003 when I completed my BA senior study – I wanted to contribute dialogue to “right the wrongs” I witnessed and experienced in the black market as a migrant sex worker.
+Originally – back in 2003 when I completed my BA senior study – I wanted to contribute dialogue to “right the wrongs” I witnessed and experienced as a migrant worker.

 For most of my adult life, I have expressed myself from the perspective of what I experientially knew.
 The streets.
 My writing, however, has only recently begun to be published, primarily in Philadelphia, in community anthologies, and in California.
 That is okay.
 It has just taken time for outsiders to catch up and become interested in the conversation: “Sex Work.
 Sex Trafficking.
 Street-Based Economies.
 Street Level and Sexual Lifestyles.”

 Welcome to Pennsylvania Workers Survivors Clearinghouse: My name is M. Dante.
 I am federally defined as a former victim of U.S. domestic minor sex trafficking, a sex trade survivor, a consensual adult worker, and allie.